Home > Blogs > What is selenium? introduction to selenium...Read More

 The client (IoT Device) makes requests, and the server responds to those requests in this communication architecture.
 The server selects what response to offer after receiving a request, then retrieves the requested data, prepares the response, and sends it back to the client.
 Because the data between requests is not stored, this approach is stateless, and each request is handled individually.

 Publisher-Subscriber Model: This communication model includes publishers, brokers, and consumers.
-Publishes are data sources that transmit information to topics.
+Publishers are data sources that transmit information to topics.
 Consumers (who consume data from subjects) subscribe to topics, which are managed by the broker.

 Publishers and customers are completely oblivious of one another.
 When the broker receives data on a topic from the publisher, it distributes it to all subscribers.
 As a result, brokers are in charge of obtaining data from publishers and forwarding it to the correct consumers.